 It is important to highlight that the creation of new anti-corruption legislation and the enforcement of such statutes does not mean that prosecution under previously existing laws or other instances (eg, antitrust) will not be pursued.
 In fact, the enforcement of these recent anti-corruption statutes is expected to be an enhancement to already-existing enforcement.
 This reiterates the need for a greater understanding of the local legislation when assessing a plan for a cross-border investigation.

-In Brazil, the Anti-Corruption Law1 sets forth strict civil and administrative liability for legal entities that engage in conducts against the Brazilian and foreign government.
-Strict liability means that legal entities implicated in harmful acts under the Law are liable even if they do not receive an actual benefit from the corrupt act or if the misconduct is performed by a non-authorised employee or a third party on its behalf.
+In Brazil, the Anti-Corruption Law sets forth strict civil and administrative liability for legal entities that engage in conduct against the Brazilian and foreign government.
+Strict liability means that legal entities implicated in harmful acts under the law are liable even if they do not receive an actual benefit from the corrupt act or if the misconduct is performed by a non-authorised employee or a third party on its behalf.

-Brazilian law allows legal entities to enter into a leniency agreement with the government authorities.
+Brazilian law allows legal entities to enter into a leniency agreement with government authorities.
 The leniency agreement is legally binding between the parties involved in the harmful conduct and the investigative authority.
-If the leniency agreement is executed exclusively pursuant to the Brazilian Anti-Corruption Law, without the participation of federal or state prosecutors, it does not cover individuals, such as the company’s officers.
+If the leniency agreement is executed exclusively pursuant to the Anti-Corruption Law, without the participation of federal or state prosecutors, it does not cover individuals such as the company’s officers.

 The Brazilian Anti-Corruption Law provides that the adoption by a company of an effective compliance programme with internal mechanisms and procedures able to assure integrity, audits, incentives for the disclosure of irregularities and internal policies (code of ethics and code of conduct) may lead to penalty reductions and may influence government authorities to apply more lenient sanctions.

 The CCLA provides for criminal liability of legal entities for conducts related to money laundering, terrorist financing and bribery of public officials.
-The CCLA was enacted to meet the requirements of the OECD Anti-Bribery Convention, and underwent several amendments over the years, including the Anti-Crime Agenda (Law No. 20,931/2016), an initiative to strengthen the prosecution of robbery, burglary, theft and wilfully or negligently receiving or possessing stolen goods.
+The CCLA was enacted to meet the requirements of the Organisation for Economic Co-operation and Development Anti-Bribery Convention, and underwent several amendments over the past years, including the Anti-Crime Agenda (Law No. 20,931/2016), an initiative to strengthen the prosecution of robbery, burglary, theft and wilfully or negligently receiving or possessing stolen goods.

 Regarding other government authorities in Chile, although the CCLA does not provide for a self-reporting mechanism for corruption practices, the country has an established leniency programme for antitrust violations, which may identify corruption-related practices and give rise to a CCLA investigation.